astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial2.rst

 effects of swapping in and out individual components without having to build a new model from scratch.
 This feature is made possible by the fact that all instances of Halotools composite models carry with them the instructions from which they were built.
+This standardization is provided by the `HodModelFactory` itself, so this statement holds true whether or not the composite model is built by Halotools.
 So by passing in an instance of a composite model to the `HodModelFactory` via the ``baseline_model_instance`` keyword, the composite model instance is able to inform the factory of the appropriate features.